|

 -

-May 30, 2022 Alejandro Díaz-Caro (UNQ, Argentina and ICC/CONICET, Argentina):
+Díaz-Caro (UNQ, Argentina and ICC/CONICET, Argentina):

 Un nuevo conectivo lógico para computación cuántica.